bnerDY/Kudotsu-Prototype/README.md

 Kudotsu-Prototype
 =================

-#####Topic: Prototype for Kudotsu Ceed project using MVC5, Windows Azure cloud platform and Azure storage table in C#.
+#####Topic: Prototype for Demo project using MVC5, Windows Azure cloud platform and Azure storage table in C#.

 The following content is the detail for the prototype.